spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - Every documented write mode has at least one test that would fail if latch, mask, or ALU behavior were bypassed.
+- Verification:
+  - `ega_vram_tb.sv` already covered write modes `0`, `1`, and `2`; it now adds
+    `test_write_mode3_and_map_mask()`.
+  - The new test covers map-mask plane commits in write mode `0` and verifies base-EGA write mode `3` preserves all planes, matching `SPEC.md`.
+  - Existing write mode tests cover latches, rotate count, set/reset, enable-set/reset, logical operations, and bit mask.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-108 - Expand CPU Read Mode Coverage